sandhyamv24/SQL_Projects_portfolio/CODEX/readme.md

 Make sure you have the following installed:

-- SQL database management system (e.g., MySQL, PostgreSQL, SQLite).
+- SQL database management system MYSQL
 - SQL client or interface to execute the SQL scripts.

 ### Setup